 Fortunately, there is a different way to connect to CRM online while in partial-trust, and the answer comes from this post on Dimaz Pramudya's blog.

-"There is a sample on how to achieve this using Passport authentication in MSCRM SDK. ... it failed miserably in shared hosting environment which runs Medium or High trust level.
+This post is over a year old, and only describes connecting to the CRM 4.0 webservicce, but it will still work with CRM 2011 online."There is a sample on how to achieve this using Passport authentication in MSCRM SDK. ... it failed miserably in shared hosting environment which runs Medium or High trust level.

 What I wanted to share today is an alternative way to get the Windows Live Id ticket that works virtually on any environment.
 This method uses the RPS (Relying Party Suites) authentication option for Windows Live."